nikefn/nikefn.github.io/_posts/2026-03-09-project_citiverse.markdown

 I do not want to overstate where we are.
 Most of what I have described is either common-sense, early-stage, experimental or still conceptual.
 The technology is advancing very fast.
 Questions about governance, data privacy, equity of access and the risk of immersive manipulation are largely unanswered.
 And there is a real danger that the Citiverse becomes just another layer of complexity rather than a bridge through it.

-But the underlying question feels right to me: how can we build tools that help people across different backgrounds arrive at a shared, experience-based understanding of their city, one that honours both the things we can count and the things that count but cannot easily be counted?
+But the underlying question feels right to me: How can we build tools that help people across different backgrounds arrive at a shared, experience-based understanding of their city, one that honours both the things we can count and the things that count but cannot easily be counted?

 That is what I am trying to work on.